 Types of Mechanical Energy

-Till now, we have already talked a lot about kinetic energy and potential energy.
+Now, we have already talked a lot about kinetic energy and potential energy.
 But, as a matter of fact, we don’t know what they are!!
-Or, like how they work?
+Or, like how do they work?
 Therefore, without wasting any more time, let me give you a brief review of both of them.

 By definition, mechanical energy can be bifurcated into two parts.
 Or, one can say that there are two types of mechanical energy i.e kinetic and potential energy.